FORGE: A File-Oriented Reflective Graphical Environment

 Well, the text doesn't look right flush against the window border, so let's modify the previous example:

-rmdir view # remove the caption from the window ln /gui/new/frame view # add a frame instead ln /gui/new/caption view/v # add a caption as the frame's subview echo Hello world > view/v/text # set the caption text again echo 4 > view/padding # set the frame's padding
+rm view # remove the caption from the window ln new/frame view # add a frame instead ln new/caption v/view # add a caption as the frame's subview echo Hello world > v/v/text # set the caption text again echo 4 > v/padding # set the frame's padding

 That removes the caption, recreates it inside a frame, and sets the frame's padding to 4 pixels.